GameServerManagers/LinuxGSM-Docs/FTP-SCP.md

 * Encrypted: less chances for your data to get stolen
 * Nothing to install
 * Works like any other than FTP server
-* Compatible with the popular Filezilla
+* Compatible with the populars Filezilla & WinSCP
 * You can login to users out of the box

 #### How to use SFTP